freeol/XmlAutoGo-Docs/source/what_xmlautogo.rst

 .. image:: _static/XmlAutoGo.png

-XmlAutoGo is a tools that can be used to control webdriver and win32API on windows.
+XmlAutoGo is a tools that can be used to control browser(based on `Selenium 3.14.0 <https://github.com/SeleniumHQ/selenium/releases/tag/selenium-3.14.0>`_) and win32API on windows.

 Features
 ######################